 Biosand filters developed by S M Sehgal Foundation are easy and no-frills, use local material, and have excellent performance in combating waterborne aliments such as (bacterial) E Coli, Shigella and V cholera; (viral) Hepatitis A and Rota Virus; and (parasitic) E histolytica, Giardia, and hook worms.
 Iron, arsenic, manganese, and turbidity are also removed by it.
-These stainless steel biosand filters are appropriate for rural areas, like Ratanpura, as they are cost effective, ultra portable and need little maintenance.
+These stainless steel biosand filters are appropriate for rural areas, as they are cost effective, ultra portable and need little maintenance.

 Impressed with this information, Archana installed the filter at her home, and now her family drinks clean water, which is also used for cooking food.
 The family has experienced relief in gastroenteritis health issues, and have noticed the improved taste and white color of their cooked rice, which was previously brownish.